JBarnden/wp-github-widgets/README.md

 The plugin implements [ntkme's 'github-buttons'](https://github.com/ntkme/github-buttons) and GitHub's gist display as shortcodes.

 ## Installation
-- Upload the `wp-github-widgets` directory to your plugins directory `wp-content/plugins`.
+- Upload the `widget-shortcodes-gh` directory to your plugins directory `wp-content/plugins`.
 - Activate the plugin through the 'Plugins' menu in WordPress

 ## Usage